cyberducky0o0/cyberducky0o0.github.io/_posts/2025-06-19-oscp-cheatsheet.md

 8﻿.
 Find out privielges

 9﻿.
-Exfil Registry hives, sam and
+Exfil Registry hives, sam and system to local machine

+1﻿0.
+Using these two hives, try to crack the hash with Impacket-secretsdump

+1﻿1.
+If you can not crack the hash, we only need to pass the administrator hash and perform a pass the hash attack with evil-winrm.